autogluon/autogluon/docs/tutorials/cloud_fit_deploy/cloud-aws-sagemaker-training.md

 Once the models are trained, they will be available in S3 location specified in `ag.model_data` field.
 The model is fully portable and can be downloaded locally if needed.

+## Conclusion

-Learn how to deploy the trained models using AWS SageMaker :ref:`cloud_aws_sagemaker_deploy`.
+In this tutorial we explored how to train AutoGluon models using SageMaker.
+Learn how to deploy the trained models using AWS SageMaker - :ref:`cloud_aws_sagemaker_deploy` or AWS Lambda - :ref:`cloud_aws_lambda_deploy`.